 For example, if you have the Dimango, Carlon, or Lamson & Sessions brand names, the technology changed in 2000 making the older models non-compatible with the more recent models.

 More About Different Wireless Chimes

-Installation is a snap with plug-in chime kits.
-Simply mount the push button transmitter to the outside door and plug-in the door chime receiver into a standard wall outlet.
-With most manufacturer's you can mix and match battery powered and plug-in receivers.
+Installation is a snap with plug-in doorbell kits.
+Simply mount the push button transmitter to the outside door and plug the door chime receiver into a standard wall outlet.
+With most manufacturers, you can mix and match battery-powered and plug-in receivers.

-Don't let the fact that these are battery powered worry you.
+Don't let the fact that these are battery-powered worry you.
 Typically, the batteries will last 12-24 months, depending on usage and environmental factors.
-Battery operation allows you to mount these chime higher in the wall, and allows the manufacturer to design a more aesthetic design that seen in most plug-in models.
-As with the plug-in version, if you stay with a particular manufacturer, like Carlon, you can mix and match plug-in and battery operated receivers.
+Battery operation allows you to mount these chimes higher in the wall and allows the manufacturer to design a more aesthetic design than seen in most plug-in models.
+As with the plug-in version, if you stay with a particular manufacturer, like Carlon, you can mix and match plug-in and battery-operated receivers.

 Whether you're hard of hearing or need to hear a door chime in a loud area, our flashing wireless chimes are an inexpensive way to ensure you never miss a visitor to your door.
 We carry a line of products designed for residential and commercial use that are easy to install, easy to maintain, and work great.

 Plug-In Receivers: Simply it into a Wall Outlet